 Adaptive Cloud Fabric for Multi-Site Data Centers

 Evans says Anana selected the Pluribus Linux-based Netvisor ONE network operating system, featuring the Adaptive Cloud Fabric running on Dell EMC Open Networking Switches, for its ability to create an SDN-controlled network fabric that federates together a large number of geographically distributed switches to appear as one logical switch, radically simplifying network operations.

 "Pluribus' controllerless architecture leverages the processing power inside the switches that are already deployed, distributing intelligence to every switch in the network.
 This distributed approach to automation lowers costs by eliminating the expense of multiple controllers while improving performance.
 Now, from any switch, the team can see the entire fabric, troubleshoot the entire fabric or update policy across the fabric.
 This new level of automation allows Anana to better serve customers while making their own operations even more efficient and cost-effective," he says.

 According to Evans, Anana also benefits from Pluribus Insight Analytics, which leverages embedded Netvisor monitoring telemetry and packet flow data sources to enable pervasive visibility across the network, eliminating the need for expensive probes or complex monitoring overlay networks.

-"With end-to-end visibility into all connections that traverse the entire data centre fabric, Anana can analyse and compare actual versus desired performance and implement corrective actions, such as changes to policy or rerouting traffic to implement on-demand changes to the infrastructure," says Evans.
+"With end-to-end visibility into all connections that traverse the entire data center fabric, Anana can analyse and compare actual versus desired performance and implement corrective actions, such as changes to policy or rerouting traffic to implement on-demand changes to the infrastructure," says Evans.